 It can provide stationary power.

 Can this be used on every car and tractor in the world?
 No but this will work where electric vehicles fail.
-Optimised it will put a big dent in any peak oil problems.
+Optimised it will put a big dent in any energy shortage.

 Here are some Swedes having a go in 1942.
 Full factory production.